Use of two-body correlated basis functions with van der Waals interaction to study the shape-independent approximation

 As pointed out earlier, the experimental BEC treats up to $10^{8}$ atoms in the trap.
 But the numerical code mentioned above can treat only up to 15000 atoms which is far from the experimental situation.
-To circumvent the problem and extend the correlated many-body technique to quite large number of atoms we recently made a direct mathematical transformation~\cite{Sofianos}.
-This basically transform the PHEM into a two-variable integro differential equation.
-With this transformation, the Jacobi polynomial $P_{K}^{\alpha \beta} (z)$ can be replaced with the associated Laguerre polynomial as discussed in the following.
-In our initial attempt we applied the CPHEM using the Laguerre polynomial (CPHEL) for the order of $10^{6}$ atoms only for the ground state~\cite{Sofianos}.
-We utilize a mathematical relation $\beta \rightarrow \infty$ to transform Jacobi polynomials into associated Laguerre polynomials~\cite{Abram}.
-An outline of the derivation, including derivation of the relations between Jacobi and associated Laguerre polynomials in the limit $\a \rightarrow \infty$ are as follows.
+To circumvent the problem and extend the correlated many-body technique to quite a large number of atoms, we recently made a direct mathematical transformation~\cite{Sofianos}, which transforms the PHEM into a two-variable integro-differential equation.
+With this transformation, the Jacobi polynomial $P_{K}^{\alpha \beta} (z)$ is replaced with the associated Laguerre polynomial.
+In our initial attempt we applied the CPHEM using the Laguerre polynomial (CPHEL) for the order of $10^{6}$ atoms for the ground state~\cite{Sofianos}.
+We utilize a mathematical relation $\beta \rightarrow \infty$ to transform the Jacobi polynomials into the associated Laguerre polynomials~\cite{Abram}.
+An outline of the derivation, including derivation of the relations between the Jacobi and the associated Laguerre polynomials in the limit $\alpha \rightarrow \infty$ are as follows.
 Starting from the mathematical relation~\cite{Abram}

-interchanging $\b$ and $\a$ and using the relation~\cite{Abram}
+interchanging $\beta$ and $\alpha$, and using the relation~\cite{Abram}